 Six countries, six cities, six strategies

 In each country, the partner municipality will develop a specific strategy together with experts from our project.
-In a second step the lessons-learned and recommendations will be addressed to the country’s regional or national level of policy making, to implement a more climate-friendly transport policy also in other regions of the six participating countries.
+In a second step, the lessons learned and recommendations will be addressed to the country’s regional or national level of policy-making, to implement a more climate-friendly transport policy also in other regions of the six participating countries.
 In workshops and with the help of lessons learned publications, we will multiply our experiences to more municipalities and decision-makers.

 Multiply best practice